butchland/butchland-machine-learning-notes/_posts/2020-07-06-fastai-deeplearning-adventure-guides-part2.md

 * She is also looking for assistance in learning Python so she can better handle the course material.

 #### Nadja's customized workflow applications
-* Nadja also heard about the fastai MOOC from a colleague.
+* Nadja also heard about the fast.ai MOOC from a colleague.
 Although her work already involves analyzing satellite images and weather forecasts separately, she's interested in a customized workflow that integrates all those data sources into deep learning models so they can scale up personalized predictions and insights for the farmer's crop yields.
 * Although her office employs data scientists, none of them have a lot of experience with deep learning and she's reluctant to bother them for assistance.
 * She uses the forums as much as she can, but wishes for a more person-to-person interaction even if only an online one, since her goal of combining images with weather forecasts is not a common thing being done in her field.